The Top 71 Container Garden Ideas – Landscaping and Design

 The types of plants you grow in your backyard container garden will rely heavily on your location and personal preferences.
 Rest assured that you can grow annual flowers, vegetables, and even many perennials in containers just like you would the ground.

-2. Balcony or Rooftop Container Garden Ideas
+2. Transform Your Balcony or Rooftop

 There’s no debating that living in the city has plenty of perks.
 But having the room and resources to grow a large garden certainly isn’t one of them.
 Fortunately, container gardens give pretty much everyone the chance to raise plants of their own.